 If you’re going to put in the work to create a LinkedIn profile, then it’s worth it to spare the extra effort to make it unique.
-To stand out from the crowd and have people take notice, you’ll need to understand, communicate, and grow your brand.
+You’ll need to understand, communicate, and grow your brand to stand out from the crowd and have people take notice.
 Here are a few practices you can start doing today that will make professionals want to get to know and do business with you.

 The Profile Photo

-First impressions matter, and before the hiring manager will see anything about who you are, they’ll think about what they see in your profile photo.
+First impressions matter; before the hiring manager sees anything about who you are, they’ll think about what they see in your profile photo.
 The adage “a picture is worth a thousand words” is especially true on LinkedIn, and you can use that to your advantage.
 Use a profile photo that shows off your personality while still being professional.

 The golden rule for your profile photo?
 It needs to be a picture of your face.
-And a clear picture as well: consider mobile users who may have a hard time getting a good look at the profile photo.
-These aspects may seem small, but they show significant consideration and care in how you curate your profile, which will look good to recruiters and those you’re looking to network with.
+And a clear picture: consider mobile users who may have difficulty getting a good look at the profile photo.
+These aspects may seem small, but they show significant consideration and care in curating your profile, which will look good to recruiters and those you’re looking to network with.